glisanti/KCCAReId/README.md

 ## Citation

-Please cite our paper with the following bibtex if you use our dataset:
+Please cite our paper with the following bibtex if you use our code:

 ``` latex
 @article{lisanti:icdsc14,